The Really Old-School Company Limited

 - Various example programs and quick-start code for your own!

-- Built-in support for Xosera retro video adapter (additional hardware required, coming soon!)
+- Built-in support for Xosera retro video adapter (additional hardware required)

 - Supports IDE adapter, and legacy V9958 video (via community projects, all require additional hardware, not supplied).